2018-2019 Academic Year

 As both a political-military concept and multifaceted defense strategy, contemporary deterrence analytics demand stimulating new energy into “strategic thought” as a research discipline.
 This goal calls for a rigorous crosscutting study agenda of political, military, and social science questions examined in both foreign and domestic contexts to inform 21st Century deterrence and assurance exigencies and attendant decision-making.

 Topics presented here seek to open the aperture of deterrence analytic inquiry.
-To aid research, a list of categories and associated resources are provided on the U.S. Strategic Command Academic Alliance “Selected Research Sources” webpage.
-(Questions below labeled with an asterisk* were extracted either in whole or in part from, Raser, John R. "Deterrence Research: Past Progress and Future Needs."
-Journal of Peace Research, Vol. 3, No. 4 (1966), pp. 297-327).
+To aid research, a list of categories and associated resources are available on the U.S. Strategic Command Academic Alliance “Selected Research Sources” webpage.

 Technical Requirements: Research should impart the following: 1.)
 Applicability to Current Deterrence & Assurance Issues; 2.)
 Implications for Future Deterrence & Assurance Analysis, Planning, and Operations; and 3.)
 Historical Accuracy.